vanilla/vanilla/plugins/embedvanilla/plugins/vanilla-forums/readme.txt

 = Q. How do I install the Vanilla Forums WordPress Plugin =

 To install the Plugin you must get it from your Vanilla forum's Embed Vanilla page.
 If you are not a Vanilla Forum owner already, you can create one [here](http://vanillaforums.com).

-== Screenshots ==

-1. The Vanilla Forums settings page
-2. Vanilla dashboard
-3. Vanilla Forum discussion list
-4. Vanilla Forum on a mobile device